alekrutkowski/testing-observable-framework-2/README.md

 which fetches the data from Eurostat (instead of using the pre-fetched data which is usually done via "data loaders" located in the `data` directory).

+The page can be compiled with `npm run build`.

+A version compiled with GitHub Actions is accessible at https://alekrutkowski.github.io/testing-observable-framework-2/.

 ---

 # Hello Framework